ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/archiving.rst

   component map and its associated residual image.
 * Measurement sets: all continuum measurement sets are included as individual files, along with all spectral measurement sets if requested.
 These will be tarred for access through CASDA.
+The pipeline metadata directory will be copied into the measurement set, where it will appear as a directory called ASKAP_METADATA.
 * Catalogues: all Selavy catalogues created for the final mosaics, in VOTable/XML format, along with any catalogues used for the continuum subtraction (if the components method is used).